What It Is:

 How It's Done:

 A blood sample will be taken, normally from the arm.
-If several tests are ordered, more than one vial of blood will be taken.
+If several tests are ordered, more than one vial of blood will be needed.
 If your hemoglobin has been low in the past, taking blood might seem counterproductive, but the CBC count can be a very useful tool to your physician in diagnosing and treating many health conditions.

 Normal Hemoglobin Levels: